AlexDyuba/spring_course/INFO.md

 - After throwing advice – Run after the method throws an exception

 - Around advice – Run around the method execution, combine all three advices above.

-Entity class -

 # Annotation
 @Component - is an annotation that allows Spring to automatically detect our custom beans.